ajeetp/AgileSlices/source/mddocs/adopt/index.md

 !!! warning ""
     Value to the organization/team, of tranistioning to agile, is dependent on many factors.
 For now let's be aware of the "value range".

-    > Value ranges from 1x to 10x
+        Value ranges from 1x to 10x

-    :rage: **What do you mean the lower end starts at 1x, same as traditional?**
+    **What do you mean the lower end starts at 1x, same as traditional?**
     Yes, when agile adoption is for the wrong reasons and there is lack of commitment then there maybe no value gained.The power of agile methodology is unleashed when there is strong commitment and participants have a growth mindset.
 Most teams adopting agile will fall somewhere in between 1x and 10x.

 !!! danger "Commitment"